kevinli-webbertech/kevinli-webbertech.github.io/blog/md/courses/data_visualization/mathplotlib_4.md

 ### ggplot

 The ggplot package in the R language is a very popular visualization tool.
-Matplot‐ lib’s ggplot style mimics the default styles from that package (Figure 4-87):
+Matplot‐ lib’s ggplot style mimics the default styles from that package:

 ```python
 In[13]: with plt.style.context('ggplot'):